matthewperron/f1-elo/docs/index.md

-*Based on peak ELO ratings achieved during their F1 careers.
+*Based on peak Elo ratings achieved during their F1 careers.
 Last updated: 2025-07-31*
 <!-- TOP30_TABLES_END -->

 ## About This Project